 A nice addition we added to heartbeat is a way to comment/start a conversation (in discourse) around every post.
 That conversation is then embedded below the heartbeat story and available on discourse (slow/thoughtful conversation).

-This blow is powered by our own product.
+This blog is powered by our own product.
 Although the frontend (NextJs, Vercel hosting) is entirely disconnected from the the CMS it is being used as a headless CMS.

 Those are the main ways we use Prezly at Prezly.
 As Peter mentioned, it would be great if other product people wrote a similar post about their own products.
 I'll make sure to keep a list here: